 Zip-lining in the Cetina Canyon, Croatia

 There is more to zip-lining than just strapping yourself to a wire and speeding downhill.
-The activity takes a few hours since you will meet the Zipline Croatia team in Omis, and they will drive you to the starting point at the top of the Cetina Canyon.
+The activity takes a few hours since you will usually meet the zipline team in Omis, and they will drive you to the starting point at the top of the Cetina Canyon.

 Soaring through the air at high speed on this wire was a bit terrifying, but the views you see as you soar above the canyon are simply stunning.
 The other wires are a mixture of long scenic ones over the Cetina River and shorter ones amongst the trees.

-Zip-lining in the Cetina Canyon is a thrilling experience and a must on any Europe adventure bucket list.
+Zip-lining in the Cetina Canyon certainly needs to be on your Croatia Bucket List.
+Not only that, but this thrilling experience is also a must on any Europe adventure bucket list.

 Hot Air Ballooning in Château d'Oex, Switzerland